 -

-Some people choose matcha ________ they want energy without feeling shaky.
+Some people choose matcha they want energy without feeling shaky.

 because / but / and